Happy, kind and brave.

 We organise a number of visits to sites of interest and have a wide range of historical artefacts that we use with the children.
 We help our children to understand that history means everything that has happened in the past, and also our actual record of what has happened.

-We teach technology throughout the topic-based curriculum.
 Design and Technology encourages the development of knowledge, skills and understanding in a practically based subject.
-Pupils are taught to develop, plan and communicate ideas.
+Pupils are taught to develop, plan and communicate ideas, building on the knowledge they gain each year.

 They work with tools, equipment, materials and components to make quality products.
 Upon completion of their task, they evaluate the processes and products.